AdobeDocs/experience-manager-65.en/help/communities/scf.md

 * Use clearly namespaced CSS class selector names and avoid generic names such as 'heading', 'image', etc.
 * Define specific class selector styles so the CSS stylesheets work well with other elements and styles on the page.
 For example: `.social-forum .topic-list .li { color: blue; }`
-* Keep CSS classes for styling separate from CSS classes for UX driven by JavaScript
+* Keep CSS classes for styling separate from CSS classes for UX driven by JavaScript.

 ### Client-Side Customizations {#client-side-customizations}